cjudd/binary-clock-workshop/prerequisites.md

 # Prerequisites

+To complete the workshop, you will need some hardware and software.
+Purchased in bulk, the total cost of the workshop is approximately $22.

 ## Hardware

 * [Raspberry Pi 3, Raspberry Pi 3 B+, Raspberry Pi 3 B+](https://www.adafruit.com/product/3055) or [Raspberry Pi Zero W](https://www.adafruit.com/product/3400) - It should have WiFi to sync time.